Redefining Personal Online Banking for Everyday Users

 4. Understand what’s technically possible

-Because many APIs were reused from the mobile app, I had to work closely with developers to understand what was feasible.
-This helped me design flows that were easier to build while still delivering a great user experience.
+Because many APIs were reused from the mobile app, I had to work closely with both mobile & web developers to understand what was feasible.
+This helped me dive in-depth into gain more technical knowledge of the product.

 5. Consistency builds trust